Best Vitamins for Seniors concerned with Dementia or Alzheimer’s Disease

 A healthy diet naturally rich in vitamins C is likely to offer the most benefit.
 Citrus fruits, sweet peppers, and Brussels sprouts are rich in vitamin C. Fruits that are not regularly consumed have high Vitamin C content, such as guava, kiwi, and papaya, so you don’t have to focus strictly on oranges and grapefruit.
 Because vitamin C absorption is limited to about 400 mg/day, higher doses are unlikely to be more beneficial.

-Chef Gary has over three decades in the fine art of cooking and entertaining, including fifteen years as a Private Chef, cooking for celebrities and world leaders.
+At great example of the type of culinary leadership, Chef Gary at Lakeview Terrace over three decades in the fine art of cooking and entertaining, including fifteen years as a Private Chef, cooking for celebrities and world leaders.
 With prestigious training at the National Cooking Institute, he is a classically trained Chef and is dedicated to creating delicious foods for the broadest range of palettes and dining preferences.
 His culinary achievements have been featured in Santa Barbara Food and Home Magazine, Westways Magazine, and on the Food Channel.
 His culinary journey has led him to realize a passion for working with and serving seniors.
 Prior to arriving at Lakeview Terrace, Gary worked as an Executive Chef at a large senior living facility in Southern California.
 He is excited to now live and work in beautiful Boulder City in a high-quality smaller senior living setting.
 Chef Gary’s practice is to create healthy, delicious meals using the absolute best ingredients available.
-Contact us today to learn more about the dining and nutrition at our one-of-a-kind community.
+Contact us today to learn more about the dining and nutrition at your one-of-a-kind community.